syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Changing the minimum width of the funnel

-You can change the minimum width of the funnel neck using [`MinWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FunnelSeries~MinWidth.html) property of [`FunnelSeries`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FunnelSeries.html).
-Default value of minWidth is `40`.
+You can change the minimum width of the funnel's neck using the [`MinWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FunnelSeries~MinWidth.html) property of the [`FunnelSeries`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FunnelSeries.html).
+The default value of `minWidth` is 40.

 {% tabs %}